agarsev/quevedo/NOTES.md

 Maybe for next version

 - [ ] **BUG** Remove "saved" message when doing changes (inconsistent)
-- [ ] In split command, add a "k-set" to offset split index, which combined with the seed can allow for cross-validation
 - [ ] Auto-save changes in the web interface if enabled in the config file (nowadays people aren't so used to clicking save)
 - [ ] Allow deleting entries in web (just move the last to the hole).
 Maybe